Passing your Driving Test (PDA)

 - Trying to start the engine when not in ‘Park’ (automatic only) and being unable to resolve the issue

 - Failing to start the car before attempting to drive away!
-The steering will feel very heavy and the car won’t go anywhere when you press the accelerator.
+The steering will feel very heavy and the car won’t go when you press the accelerator.
 But seriously, if you can’t resolve this issue quickly, are you really ready to sit the PDA?

 - Starting the car without being seated in the driver’s seat (when doing pre-checks of indicators, brake lights, etc)